Amazon's revenue increases even as spending rises

 "Is it a large investment?
 Yes, it is.
 And that investment has increased over the past several years."

-Szkutak added that Amazon was "encouraged" by the weekly growth in Prime users, even after the company increased the price of the service by $20 (11.90 pounds) last month.
+Szkutak added that Amazon was "encouraged" by the weekly growth in Prime users, even after the company increased the price of the service by $20 last month.

 Shares of Amazon, which is also aggressively expanding its lineup of devices and computing services to sustain its growth pace, were little changed in after-hours trading.